List: Teams in each classification allowing fewest points

-These are the top 10 teams in each classification for fewest points allowed per game (minimum three games).
+These are the top 10 teams in each classification for fewest points allowed per game.

 Class 7A